mtriantafellu/Flashcard-Generator/README.md

     - Meaning:
         - It provides the question in close form
         - It provides the option to view the answer
-        - It provides the optoin to view the full text
+        - It provides the option to view the full text

 # Usage:
 - First option: Run.js